amatov/FragmentomicsSubclinicalDisease/README.md

 - Healthy individuals and cancer patients exhibit differences for particular fragment lengths.
-- We observe two to three peaks (see KLD_CRC_FRL.pdf) on the divergence histogram.
+- We measure two to three peaks (see KLD_CRC_FRL.pdf) on the divergence histogram.

 2. Cancer vs cancer: